Indonesia AirAsia Flight 8501: Accident

 Its last recorded position was over the Java Sea, Karimata Strait between the islands of Belitung and Kalimantan (3.3708°S 109.6911°E).
 The aircraft crashed in the Java Sea, Karimata Strait between the islands of Belitung and Borneo (3.623°S 109.712°E).
 The cockpit voice recorder captured multiple warnings, including a stall warning, sounding in the cockpit during the final minutes of the flight.
 No distress signal was sent from the aircraft.
 Search and rescue (SAR) operations were activated by the Indonesia National Search and Rescue Agency (Basarnas) from the Pangkal Pinang office.

 Aircraft

 The aircraft was an Airbus A320-216, with serial number 3648, registered as PK-AXC.
 It first flew on 25 September 2008, and was delivered to AirAsia on 15 October 2008.
-The aircraft was six years old and had accumulated approximately 23,000 flight hours over 13,600 flights.
+The aircraft was six years old and had accumulated approximately 23,039 airframe hours and around 13,610 takeoff and landing cycles.
 It had undergone its most recent scheduled maintenance on 16 November 2014.
-The aircraft was powered by two CFM International CFM56-5B6 engines and was configured to carry 180 passengers.
+The aircraft was powered by two CFM International CFM56-5B6/3 engines and was configured to carry 180 passengers.

 Victims

 AirAsia released details of the 155 passengers, which included 137 adults, 17 children, and one infant.
 The crew consisted of two pilots, four flight attendants and an engineer.

+The passengers on board were mostly Indonesian and 3 passengers on board originated from South Korea.
+A few were from the United Kingdom, Singapore and Malaysia.

 The pilots on board the flight were: